-In conjunction with the College's core values and overall mission, the Disability Services office embraces diversity and appreciates disability as an integral component of the college experience.
-We are committed to providing quality, accessible programs and services and to ensuring that all students with disabilities have equal access to realize their full potential.
-In collaboration with the entire college community, the Disability Services office promotes independence, self-advocacy and the full inclusion of individuals with disabilities.
+In conjunction with the college's core values and overall mission, the Disability Support Services office embraces diversity and appreciates disability as an integral component of the college experience.
+The primary mission of Disability Support Services (DSS) is to provide leadership and facilitate equal access to all institutional opportunities for students with disabilities.

 To accomplish its mission, the DSS office strives to:

 The Disability Support Services (DSS) office envisions a College community that is universally accessible to all members of the campus community; an environment in which all offices and departments share the responsibility of providing an equal opportunity to students with disabilities; and a community where everyone is recognized for their talents and abilities to be a contributing member.

 Student Learning Outcomes (SLOs):